How to Manage Microsoft Licensing in Certero

 2. Add Microsoft transactions

-Volume License transactions are the most common way to add Microsoft entitlements.
+Volume Licence transactions are the most common way to add Microsoft entitlements.
 Each transaction is defined by a Microsoft part number and must be linked to an Agreement.

 1. Navigate to Microsoft Licensing > Transactions.